 - Offer other relevant support such as contacting family members

 The court social worker should also:

 - Contact the young person’s Lead Professional or local social work office (if not in court)

 - Ensure that the CJSWR, any other background reports, and the Child’s Plan if provided go with the young person to the receiving establishment

 Throughcare starts at the point of sentence and “refers to a range of social work and other support services to prisoners from the point of sentence or remand, during their period of imprisonment and subsequent release into the community” (Scottish Government, 2011b, p.9).

-Sentences must be fully explained to young people and their families.
+Sentences must be fully explained to young people and their families and as much information and support should be provided as possible (Gough, 2016).
 This is particularly important where a young person is sentenced to detention, which may affect caring arrangements, housing, finance and the physical and mental health of the whole family.

 Useful information is contained in Families Outside information sheets Preparing for a Prison Sentence and “At Court” Information for families when a relative or friend has been sent to prison, and on how families can be supported in the Framework for the support of families affected by the Criminal Justice System.